 Nim in the World of Pen Testing and Red Teaming

-Nim’s performance, expressiveness, and versatility make it a great language for pen testing and red teaming.
+Nim’s performance, expressiveness, and versatility make it an excellent language for pen testing and red teaming.
 Let’s explore some specific use cases and code examples relevant to pen testers and red teamers.

 Writing a Simple Port Scanner